2504Guimaraes/Aprendendo_GIT/README.eng_US.md

 #### `WARNING:`
 #### `The main content starts here.`

 Go to the folder you wish to turn in a local GIT repository on your PC.
-Through the use of cmd (command prompt), go to it by typing its path and to go inside it just type the command **cd folder's_name**, then just type **git init** inside that folder.
+Through the use of cmd (command prompt), go to it by typing its path and go to inside it just by typing the command **cd folder's_name**, then just type **git init** inside that folder.

 - Up to now, complete translation pending.